4ntm4n/ms-one/README.md

 **Animations**

-> animations that take place when a user interacts with certain elements on the website are designed to be slightly slower than on an avarage website to induse a relaxing feeling, which in turn connects back to the overall design approach.
+> animations that take place when a user interacts with certain elements on the website are designed to be slightly slower than on an average website to induce a relaxing feeling, which in turn connects back to the overall design approach.

 ---